gruncode/A-4km-espnow/README.md

 The implementation TX a simple alarm broadcast system that works over 4km distances.

 4km line-of-sight with 2db antennas.
 Can go to 1.5km with paper antennas line-of-sight.
+Distance reached depends also largely on interference and good earthing on the systems.

 How It Works
 Core Features